Program activities are for kids who will are 8-12 years old.

 In order to administer any medications to your child, the following guidelines must be followed:

-- Parents must sign an authorization and include times for teacher to administer each medication according to the label directions.
+- Parents must provide a written detail of the times to administer each medication according to the label directions.

-- The medication must be in the original container labeled with the child’s full name.
+- Medication must be in the original container labeled with the child’s full name.

-- Teachers can only administer the medication in amounts according to the label directions or as amended by a physician.
+- We will only administer medication in amounts according to the label directions or as amended by a physician.

-- Teachers can only administer the medication to the child for whom it is intended.
+- We will only administer the medication to the child for whom it is intended.

 - Small toys that are potentially a choking hazard